What is Customer Lifetime Value (LTV)?

 Plugging the numbers into the LTV equation: Your 12-month LTV for this group of 1,000 customers is going to be the initial $30,000 in gross margin + the $7,500 in repurchase gross margin, divided by the total number of customers:

 Here's a visual of how to calculate LTV in this situation:

 What’s the right time period to measure LTV?

 There are a number of right answers to this question.
 Many factors will play into it, like frequency of purchase, seasonality, or how much change your industry might be projected to face in the coming years.
 Many businesses measure LTV in 6-, 12-, 24-, or 36-month windows.

-Businesses with very long purchase cycles, such as mattresses, would likely use a much longer time period.
-Ultimately, your ltv calculation should be based on your company and industry.
+Businesses with very long purchase cycles, such as mattress brands, would likely use a much longer time period.
+Ultimately, your LTV calculation should be based on your company and industry.

 The importance of LTV and ways to segment customers

 Understanding how valuable your customers will be to your business over time can help you understand how much to spend to acquire them.
-If we stick with the example above, knowing there is $30 of Gross Margin in someone’s first order might mean your brand could spend up to $30 dollars to acquire a new customer.
+If we stick with the example above, knowing there is $30 of gross margin in someone’s first order might mean your brand can spend up to $30 dollars to acquire a new customer.